mauriiciobarbosa/designpatterns/src/designpatterns/proxy/README.md

 After that, the proxy delegates requests directly to the Real Subject.

 In our example we simulated an application which loads images from the internet based on a url.
-So, while the image is being retrieved, the proxy shows a label explaining that the image is being load.
-After this process finish, the proxy creates the real object and defers the real work of showing the image to it.
+So, while the image is being retrieved, the proxy shows a label with further information.
+After the process finishes, the proxy creates the real object and defers the real work of showing the image to it.

 ### Protection Proxy

 A `Protection Proxy` controls access to a resource based on access rights.
-This is a good example to use a sightly different type of proxy: `Dynamic Proxy`, which allows you create a Proxy class on the fly that implements one or more interfaces and forwards methods invocations to a class that you specify.
+This is a good example to use a slightly different type of proxy: `Dynamic Proxy`, which allows you create a Proxy class on the fly that implements one or more interfaces and forwards methods invocations to a class that you specify.